gvart/gvart.github.io/content/post/2023/02/native_spring_boot_aws_lambda.md

     testImplementation("org.springframework.boot:spring-boot-starter-test")
 }
 ```
-> 1. `spring-cloud-starter-function-web` provide the runtime for the function we'll be creating.
+> 1. `spring-cloud-starter-function-web` provides the runtime for the function we'll be creating.
 > 2. `spring-cloud-starter-function-adapter-aws` adjusts existing runtime and allows to use custom-runtime specification described earlier.

 To define a lambda handler (which serves as the entry point to the application), a bean of type `Consumer<T>`, `Function<T,R>`, or `Supplier<T>` needs to be registered in the Spring context.
-> If we have multiple beans that implements any of these functional interfaces, the `spring.cloud.function.definition` property in the application.properties or application.yml file must be explicitly configured.
+> If we have multiple beans that implement any of these functional interfaces, the `spring.cloud.function.definition` property in the application.properties or application.yml file must be explicitly configured.

 For the given use case where a Lambda function consumes an event from SQS and saves it in DynamoDB, the implementation should use the `Consumer<SqsEvent>` interface.
-Here, `SqsEvent` represents an SQS object that can contain anywhere from 1 to 10 messages.
+Here, `SqsEvent` represents an SQS object that can contain from 1 to 10 messages.
 ```java
 @Component
 public class LambdaFunction implements Consumer<SqsEvent> {